chiabre/wyoming-kokoro/README.md

 ### 2. Models

-Kokoro-82M famil.
+Kokoro-82M family.
 For the best balance of speed and quality use **v1.0 FP16** model.

 > [!IMPORTANT]
 > Always ensure the model version (e.g., v1.0) matches the voices version.
 Using v1.0 models with v0.19 voices will result in corrupted audio output.